JH Farm Stay

 Outdoors and Rural Experience

 As Dr. Montessori expressed, students need daily opportunities to truly be "children of the earth."
-We nurture a true sense of kinship with the farm, the outdoors, and the rural people and places of food production.
+We nurture a true sense of kinship with the farm and the outdoors.

 The Farm Stay has a strong science focus rooted in seasonal ecological exploration of the land.
 The diverse habitats of western Wisconsin provide the ideal place for hands-on scientific discovery.